 (click on charts to enlarge images)

 Lastly, a chart of the Dollar on a weekly LOG scale.
-There are some clearly marked channels here, with a potential large, prominent triangle featured (shown with two potential lower trendlines, one red and one dashed blue line):
+There are some clearly marked channels, with possible technical support depicted by the dashed light blue line:

-I will be providing updates on this U.S. Dollar situation regularly as it deserves very close monitoring…
+I will continue providing updates on this U.S. Dollar situation regularly as it deserves very close monitoring…

 The Special Note summarizes my overall thoughts about our economic situation